carlitux/koa-async-validator/README.md

   }
 };

-req.check(schema);        // will check 'password' no matter where it is but 'email' in query params req.checkQuery(schema);   // will check 'password' and 'email' in query params req.checkBody(schema);    // will check 'password' in body but 'email' in query params req.checkParams(schema);  // will check 'password' in path params but 'email' in query params
+ctx.check(schema);        // will check 'password' no matter where it is but 'email' in query params ctx.checkQuery(schema);   // will check 'password' and 'email' in query params ctx.checkBody(schema);    // will check 'password' in body but 'email' in query params ctx.checkParams(schema);  // will check 'password' in path params but 'email' in query params
 ```

 Currently supported location are `'body', 'params', 'query'`.
 If you provide a location parameter that is not supported, the validation process for current parameter will be skipped.